oskarierys/Smart-Home-RTOS-Simulator/README.md

 # Smart-Home-RTOS-Simulator

-The **Smart-Home-RTOS-Simulator** is a simulation project designed to emulate a real-time operating system (RTOS) for managing smart home devices.
-It includes tasks for controlling lights, window blinds, and temperature sensors, providing a modular and extensible framework for smart home automation.
+The **Smart-Home-RTOS-Simulator** is a C++ project designed to simulate a real-time operating system (RTOS) for managing smart home devices.
+The project demonstrates the use of modern C++ features, multithreading, and object-oriented programming to create a modular and extensible framework for smart home automation.

-## Features
+## Overview

-- **Task Management**: Centralized task scheduling and execution using the `TaskManager`.
-- **Light Control**: Manage room lights with time-based and motion-based rules.
-- **Window Blind Control**: Automate window blinds based on time and light intensity.
+This simulator provides a centralized task management system (`TaskManager`) to schedule and execute tasks for controlling various smart home devices, such as lights, window blinds, and temperature sensors.
+The project is designed to emulate the behavior of an RTOS, where tasks are prioritized and executed based on their importance and readiness.

+### Key Components

+1. **Task Management**:
+   - The `TaskManager` class is the core of the system, responsible for scheduling and executing tasks.
+   - Tasks are represented as objects derived from the `Task` base class, allowing for extensibility and modularity.
+   - Tasks are prioritized and executed in a thread-safe manner using `std::mutex` and `std::condition_variable`.

+2. **Multithreading**:
+   - The project uses C++ standard threading libraries (`std::thread`, `std::mutex`, `std::condition_variable`) to simulate concurrent task execution.
+   - The scheduler runs in a separate thread, ensuring that tasks are executed without blocking the main control panel.

+3. **Device Control**:
+   - **Window Blinds**: The `WindowBlindTask` class manages the state of window blinds, allowing users to open, close, or set specific positions for each blind.
+   - **Lights**: The `LightControlTask` class provides functionality to control room lights, including turning them on/off and adjusting brightness levels.
-- **Temperature Monitoring**: Simulate and monitor temperature readings.
+   - **Temperature Monitoring**: The `TemperatureSensorTask` class simulates a temperature sensor, providing periodic readings and warnings for abnormal temperatures.

+4. **Logging**:
-- **Logging**: Centralized logging system for debugging and monitoring.
+   - The `Logger` class provides a centralized logging system to record events and debug information.

-## Getting Started
+   - Logs can be output to the console or stored in a file for later analysis.

+5. **Command-Line Interface**:
+   - The `ControlPanel` class provides an interactive command-line interface for users to interact with the system.
+   - Users can issue commands to control devices, view system statistics, and monitor the overall status of the smart home.

+### Technologies and Design Choices

+- **C++17**: The project leverages modern C++ features such as smart pointers (`std::unique_ptr`), `std::chrono` for time management, and `std::atomic` for thread-safe flags.
+- **Object-Oriented Design**: The use of classes and inheritance ensures a clean and modular design, making it easy to extend the system with new devices or features.
+- **Thread Safety**: The project uses synchronization primitives like `std::mutex` and `std::condition_variable` to ensure safe access to shared resources in a multithreaded environment.
+- **Extensibility**: The `Task` base class and the modular design of device controllers make it easy to add new tasks or devices to the system.

 ### Prerequisites